Course in Information Retrieval

 - Bondarenko et al. Touché: First Shared Task on Argument Retrieval.
 (ECIR 2020). [link]

 A written report is expected at the end of the semester.
-Detailed information can be found below.
+Note that since we are not able to conduct a written exam this semester, grades will be based only the lab report.
+Detailed information on whats expected of the report can be found below.

 - Language: English or German